Signs Your Dog Is Dying

 If you’re reading this article, you are likely wondering if you are seeing signs your dog is dying.
 We are sorry that you have to read this article, and we hope it will help you to understand your dog’s situation better so you can get the assistance you need.

-There is no expiration date for dogs, even though we use numbers like the median survival time to guess at how long you have left with your dog.
+There is no expiration date for dogs, even though we use numbers like the median survival time to guess how long you have left with your dog.

-However, survival rate and prognosis (the likely outcome of the disease) are not perfect measurement systems but rather an approximation to aid in planning and expectations for dogs with cancer (or any health problem).
+Remember, though, survival rate and prognosis (the likely outcome of the disease) are not perfect measurement systems but rather an approximation to aid in planning and expectations for dogs with cancer (or any health problem).
 Different diseases often follow patterns, so we can estimate how your dog will do based on how all of the dogs before her responded to their disease and treatments.

 While prognosis and estimated survival time are helpful, they cannot provide exact death or disease progression dates.
 Because of this, it is beneficial to have broad expectations about how certain diseases generally progress.